 Rulon Stacey is a Mormon man, the CEO of the Poudre Valley Hospital (where Matthew Shepard was treated), and the spokesperson for Matthew’s family.
 Throughout Matthew’s tenure at the hospital, Rulon communicates with the media… (read full character analysis)

 Shannon is a friend and former classmate of Aaron McKinney’s.
-Stephen Belber runs into Shannon at the Fireside Bar with her friend Jen and interviews the two young women.
-Shannon indicates that both she… (read full character analysis)
+Stephen Belber runs into Shannon at the Fireside Bar with his friend Jen and interviews the two of them.
+Shannon indicates that both he… (read full character analysis)

 Tiffany Edwards is a local Laramie reporter.
 Tiffany comments on the presence of the national media in Laramie and express ambivalence towards it.
 She believes that the national media is invasive and prevents the community… (read full character analysis)